From: 2009 to 2011

 Coming from the background of the large interest for time travel in all its ways this project focussed on the different ways society is using time travelling.
 What role do the past and the future play today?
 What tools do people choose to travel to the past or future?
 How do time travels look like?
 The project looked into the different media which are used as tools for time travelling: film, images, art, music, full scale reconstructions, 3D-animations and Virtual Reality.
 What are the moral and ethic aspects of time travelling and what about emotions which arouse when we use new media and techniques?

 This project was run by Lunds University with Dr Petersson as project leader together with Dr Holtorf (Linnéuniversitetet Kalmar).
-Archeo Interface ran the project secretariat.
-We were selected for this work because of the expertise regarding archaeological open-air museums and running project-like secretariats.
-Besides that, Archeo Interface bridges from Scandinavia towards the rest of Europe, both in language and contents.
+I ran the project secretariat.
+I was selected for this work because of the expertise regarding archaeological open-air museums and running project-like secretariats.
+Besides that, I bridge from Scandinavia towards the rest of Europe, both in language and contents.
 For the years 2009 – 2011, funding was received from the Crafoord Stiftelse.
-Although main fields of attention are archaeology and virtual/augmented reality, there are partners in the group regarding archaeological open-air museums, history, ethnology, art and music science, philosophy and technique.
+Although main fields of attention were archaeology and virtual/augmented reality, there were partners in the group regarding archaeological open-air museums, history, ethnology, art and music science, philosophy and technique.

 The field of study was about 4 directions:

 Time travel between materiality and virtuality

 Time travel in the experience market (for example Pine & Gilmore The Experience Economy 1999; Rolf Jensen The Dream Society 1999)